-• Who has reviewed the study?
+O Who has reviewed the study?

-All research that involves involves patients or staff, information from medical records, or uses hospital premises or facilities must be approved by a Research Ethics Committee before it goes ahead.
+All research that involves NHS patients has been approved by an NHS Research Ethics Committee before it goes ahead.
 Approval means that the Committee is satisfied that your rights will be respected, that any risks have been reduced to a minimum and balanced against possible benefits, and that you have been given sufficient information on which to make an informed decision to take part or not.
-Your hospital Ethics Committee has reviewed and approved the study.
-In addition, the study has been approved by an NHS (National Health Service) Ethics Committee in the UK, namely the East Midlands - Nottingham 2 Research Ethics Committee.
+The East Midlands - Nottingham 2 Research Ethics Committee has reviewed and approved this study.